Settling In: Utilities, Internet, and Essential Services in Philadelphia

 Trash and Recycling in Philadelphia

-Philadelphia has a handy trash and recycling collection service.
+If you’re moving to Philadelphia, getting familiar with the city’s trash and recycling services will make settling in easier.
 You can find your schedule on the city’s website by entering your address.
 You can use the Bulk Item Collection Program for large items—just schedule a pickup in advance.

 Recycling is simple: separate your paper, cardboard, glass, and plastics from regular trash and make sure they’re clean and dry.
 By following these tips, you’re helping keep the city of Philly green and clean!